eddiecorrigall/jungle/REAMME.md

 ## Ideas

-- Should I store the symbol table in the in the entrypoint class?
+- Should I store the symbol table in the entrypoint class?
+    - Would it be ok if the user could interact with the symbol table?